nikitavoloboev/data/web/browsers/firefox.md

 # [Firefox](https://www.mozilla.org/en-US/firefox/)

-I use this browser only for web development.
+Use it only for web development.

 Here are Firefox extensions I use: